A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 The second part is the curved mid-area, which is ideal for cutting through thick bush.

-Finally the area near the handle is good for detailed work.
+Finally, the area near the handle is suitable for detailed work.

 Latin/Bush

 The long, thin shape of the Latin machete helps it stay balanced.
-Thus, it is fairly easy to perform tasks with the Latin machete.
+Thus, it is relatively easy to perform tasks with the Latin machete.
 It serves as a good multi-tool.

-Just don’t expect it to do tough tasks efficiently – it’s too thin and pointed.
+Just don’t expect it to do demanding tasks efficiently – it’s too thin and pointed.

 Bolo

 The bolo is an excellent all-around machete.
-The rounded shape adds strength for tough tasks but the blade is still thin enough for lighter work.
+The rounded shape adds strength for challenging tasks, but the blade is thin enough for lighter work.

 Bowie

 The main feature of the Bowie machete is its clip-point blade.
 This blade makes it ideal for skinning game.
-The point makes the blade weaker though, so don’t expect to do much chopping with a bowie.
+The point makes the edge weaker, so don’t expect to do much chopping with a bowie.

 Panga